micro-community/development/docs/index.markdown

 * **[Clients](https://github.com/micro/clients)**: multi-language clients to enable access to Micro services.
 * **[Services](https://github.com/micro/services)**: real world example Micro service applications.

-Learn more about the platform in the [Concepts](/concepts) section.
+Learn more about the M3O platform in the [Concepts](/concepts) section or go straight to the [Getting Started](/getting-started) guide.

 <br />